Vineland, New Jersey: Primary and secondary

 Vineland High School (2,589; 9–12).

-Students are also eligible to attend Cumberland County Technology Education Center in Millville (with a Vineland post office address), serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.
+Students are also eligible to attend Cumberland County Technical Education Center in Millville (with a Vineland post office address), serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.
 The school relocated starting in the 2016–17 school year to a 200000 sqft campus in Vineland constructed at a cost of $70 million and located next to Cumberland County College.
 The school initiated a new full-time high school program that included 240 students who will be part of the initial graduating class of 2020.

 Cumberland Christian School is a private coeducational day school located in Vineland, serving students in pre-kindergarten through twelfth grade.
-The school, founded in 1946, has a total enrollment of over 1,000 students.
+The school, founded in 1946 as Vineland Christian School, has a total enrollment of over 1,000 students.

 The city is home to two Catholic elementary schools, Bishop Schad Regional School (combining St. Francis and Sacred Heart Schools) and St. Mary Regional School.
 Both schools operate under the supervision of the Roman Catholic Diocese of Camden.
 Bishop Schad formed in 2007 from the merger of Sacred Heart Regional School (Sacred Heart/St. Isidore) and St. Francis of Assisi, using the Sacred Heart site.
 Sacred Heart High School served grades 9–12 from 1927 until its closure by the Camden Diocese in June 2013 due to declining enrollment.
 St. Joseph High School in Hammonton was the closest Catholic high school.
 However that school closed in 2020.

 The Ellison School was a private, nonsectarian coeducational Pre-K–8 day school located on South Spring Road in Vineland.
-The school was founded in 1959 as a grade 1–3 school, and moved to its current site in 1968.
-By 2016 enrollment had dropped to the point where closure was considered.
+The school was founded in 1959 as a grade 1–3 school, and moved to its Vineland site in 1968.
+By 2016, enrollment had dropped to the point where closure was considered.
 By late 2019 the school had 11 instructors, three assistants to the instructors, and 76 students.
 Ellison closed in December 2019.
 25 of the students moved to the Pre-K–8 Christian school Edgarton Christian Academy, then in Newfield, which planned to move to Buena.